Low or Free Purine Beer: Beat Gout While Enjoying the Best Beers

 What Beers Should You Avoid With Gout?

-Bottle-conditioned beers are the first to avoid since they contain twice as much yeast as regular beers, so stay away from any beers that are called “bottle conditioned” or “barrel-aged.”
-You should also avoid those that have a high alcohol content (always stick to the 4-5 percent options).
+Bottle-conditioned beers are the first to avoid since they contain twice as much yeast as regular beers, so stay away from any beers that are called “bottle-conditioned” or “barrel-aged.”
+You should also avoid beers with a high alcohol content, unfiltered beers, and wheat beers because they contain the most purines.

 Are all yeast beers high in purine?